Tool for writing in Atlantean, a fictional language composed of symbols created for the Disney movie: Atlantis, the lost empire by Mark Okrand.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The Atlantic alphabet is actually an simili-substitution of the Latin alphabet.
+In practice, the Atlantean alphabet can be considered a pseudo-substitution of the Latin alphabet.
 Each letter of the alphabet corresponds to an Atlantean symbol.

 That the language is adapted to an Anglosaxon public, 3 other characters have been introduced for CH, SH and TH (current sounds in English).